Connecticut Parentage Act: Frequently Asked Questions

 - All intended parents and the person acting as the surrogate must be at least 21

 - All intended parents and the person acting as the surrogate must have completed a mental health evaluation, and the person acting as the surrogate must also have completed a medical evaluation

 - The person acting as the surrogate must have previously given birth to at least one child

 - The person acting as the surrogate must have health insurance or some other form of medical coverage

 - The intended parent(s) and the person acting as the surrogate must be represented by separate lawyers for the purposes of the agreement, and the attorney for the person acting as the surrogate must be paid for by the intended parent(s)

 The law requires surrogacy agreements to incorporate several terms to be valid, such as allowing a person acting as a surrogate to make their own health and welfare decisions during pregnancy and requiring the intended parent(s) to pay all related healthcare costs.

 What if I am not married?

-The CPA explicitly provides that every child has the same rights as any other child without regard to the marital status of the parents, or the circumstances of their birth.
+The CPA explicitly provides that every child has the same rights as any other child without regard to the marital status of the parents, or the circumstances of the child’s birth.
 By not differentiating between parents based on their marital status, the CPA aims to treat all Connecticut families equally.

 What if I am transgender or non-binary?